Expect the unexpected: augmented mixture models for black-hole-population studies: Introduction

 \section{Introduction}

-With 69 gravitational waves (GWs) from binary black hole (BBH) mergers detected by the LIGO \citep{ligodetector:2015}, Virgo \citep{virgodetector:2015} and KAGRA \citep{kagradetector:2021} collaboration (LVK) at the end of the third observing run (O3) \citep{gwtc3:2023} and 84 events newly added by GWTC-4.0 \citep{gwtc4:2025}, BBH population studies are now a prime tool for astrophysicists when it comes to investigate the physics of massive binary evolution.
-The characterisation of the astrophysical BH distribution requires a profound understanding of the details of massive star evolution such as the mass loss due to stellar winds \citep{kruckow:2024,romagnolo:2024,vink:2024,merritt:2025,vanson:2025}, its metallicity dependence \citep{belczynski:2016,hirschi:2025} and the effect of the pair-instability supernova process \citep{mapelli:2020,vink:2021}.
-At the same time, it is also crucial to model the possible formation channels for compact binaries: the proposed models can be broadly divided into two classes, isolated evolution and dynamical formation.
-The isolated evolution scenario considers the possibility for the progenitors of the two compact objects to be already part of a binary system during the stellar stage: in this case, for example, the mass transfer (either stable or unstable) can tamper with the mass ratio of the binary \citep{roepke:2023}, and thus leave an imprint in the resulting BH distribution \citep{marchant:2021,gallegos-garcia:2021,willcox:2023}.
-Conversely, dynamically assembled systems are those binaries where the components are brought together already at the stage of compact objects as a result of dynamical interactions happening in dense environments, as it is the case of three-body encounters, dynamical captures and star clusters \citep{ziosi:2014,rodriguez:2016,kremer:2020,banerjee:2022}.
-For a comprehensive review of the available models, we refer to \citet{mapelli:2020:review} and \citet{mandel:2022}.
-Due to the huge complexity of the astrophysical processes, the distribution induced by the aforementioned models cannot be expressed in terms of simple functions: the modelling community rely on numerical methods capable of producing synthetic catalogues of merging BBHs.
+With 69 gravitational waves (GWs) from binary black-hole (BBH) mergers detected by the LIGO \citep{ligodetector:2015}, Virgo \citep{virgodetector:2015}, and KAGRA \citep{kagradetector:2021} collaboration (LVK) at the end of the third observing run (O3) \citep{gwtc3:2023} and 84 events newly added by GWTC-4.0 \citep{gwtc4:2025}, BBH population studies are now a prime tool for astrophysicists when it comes to investigating the physics of massive-binary evolution.
+The characterisation of the astrophysical BH distribution requires a profound understanding of the details of massive-star evolution such as the mass loss due to stellar winds \citep{kruckow:2024,romagnolo:2024,vink:2024,merritt:2025,vanson:2025}, its metallicity dependence \citep{belczynski:2016,hirschi:2025}, and the effect of the pair-instability supernova process \citep{mapelli:2020,vink:2021}.
+At the same time, it is also crucial to model the possible formation channels for compact binaries: the proposed models can be broadly divided into two classes: isolated evolution and dynamical formation.
+The isolated-evolution scenario considers the possibility of the progenitors of the two compact objects already being part of a binary system during the stellar stage: in this case, for example, the mass transfer (either stable or unstable) can tamper with the mass ratio of the binary \citep{roepke:2023} and thus leave an imprint on the resulting BH distribution \citep{marchant:2021,gallegos-garcia:2021,willcox:2023}.
+Conversely, dynamically assembled systems are binaries where the components are already brought together at the stage of compact objects as a result of dynamical interactions happening in dense environments, as is the case of three-body encounters, dynamical captures, and star clusters \citep{ziosi:2014,rodriguez:2016,kremer:2020,banerjee:2022}.
+For a comprehensive review of the available models, we refer the reader to \citet{mapelli:2020:review} and \citet{mandel:2022}.
+Due to the significant complexity of the astrophysical processes, the distribution induced by the aforementioned models cannot be expressed in terms of simple functions: the modelling community relies on numerical methods capable of producing synthetic catalogues of merging BBHs.
 For the same reason, developing an all-encompassing model accounting for all possible physical processes and formation channels is considered a titanic task.